axyoung/axyoung.github.io/projects.md

 In this group project for Advanced Deep Learning my group dived into TokenLearner and transformer models.
 Here is our [Paper](https://github.com/axyoung/axyoung.github.io/blob/main/files/Tokenizing_audio_paper.pdf).

+## Social Biases in Large Language Models

+My research under Setareh Rafatirad has had me conduct large scale research on social biases or stereotypes in popular large language models such as ChatGPT and BERT.
+In our investigation we used stereotype benchmark datasets and applied them to LLMs.
+We analyzed the outputs and what they could mean, then looked to find ways to improve and fine-tune the machine learning models to see what sort of effective ways there are to better detect and avoid bias.
+Part of the novelty of our approach includes our direction using MCQA - multiple choice questioning - prompt techniques and our investigation into how this training can be more generalized.

 [Return to home page](https://axyoung.github.io)